 Well, I have been relying on MS Word, mostly.
 For my blog posts, I have the Jetpack plugin’s checker and the Yoast plugins readability suggestions.
 For my novel You Came Like Hope, I also used the Hemmingway app.
 I checked every chapter of my novel on it.
 For this blog post, I used all the editors I’ve mentioned above.
 They all serve their purpose.
 But none of them scored 100% in weeding out mistakes.
 They can lessen the proofreading work, but you still need to do manual checks.
 There’s still no alternative to the good old diligence and reading and rereading the text to spot out mistakes.

 Over the years, I’ve listed up a few words that crop in too often into my text and are mostly unnecessary.
 I use MS Word to highlight all these words in my text, and then I edit them out one by one.
-Here’s my list of words to watch out for: But, That, Then, Than, She, Adverbs (words ending in ly), Gerunds (words ending in ing), was/were (indicate passive voice), very, just, so, however.
+Here’s my list of words to watch out for: Very, Really, But, That, Then, Than, She, Adverbs (words ending in ly), of (to reduce passive voice), not, shouldn’t, couldn’t, can’t (to reduce negative, encourages use of powerful verbs), in order to, start to, Gerunds (words ending in ing), was/were (indicate passive voice), very, just, so, however.
+Avoid starting your sentences with There is, There are, There were.
 Don’t know how to highlight all instances of a word in MS Word?
 It’s simple.
 Open the Replace utility (Ctrl + H), type the word in ‘Find what’ and ‘Replace with’ fields.
 Click the Format button near the bottom and select Highlight.
 Then, click the Highlight button on the MS Word ribbon and select the highlight colour.
 Now on the Replace tool box, click Replace All.
 This works for me and should work for you too.

 * Top image is from Pixabay.com